Ethosa/chanty/README.md

 ## In The Future ...

-- Assets
+- Asset management
-- Translations
+- Translation system
-- More built-in event handlers
+- More built-in event hooks
-- CLI improvement
+- CLI improvements